Rhubarb is easy to grow and incredibly beautiful to look at, an elegant statuesque plant providing masses of delicious stalks year after year.

 Plant Rhubarb Crowns in Autumn or Spring, spread out the roots and make sure the tip of the crown is just visible above soil level.

 Where should you plant Rhubarb Crowns ?

 Choose a full sun or partially shaded site and give them the best start by digging in some well aged manure.
 Back fill the hole with some good quality compost.

 Caring for Rhubarb

-Rhubarb requires very little attention, suppress weeds by mulching around their base every Autumn and maybe give them a liquid feed every spring for a little boost.
+Rhubarb requires very little attention or fussing.
+Suppress weeds by mulching around their base every Autumn and maybe give them a liquid feed every spring for a little boost.
 Rhubarb has pretty good staying power too, producing fruit for around ten years.

 How to Harvest Rhubarb

-For strong growth, don’t harvest Rhubarb the first year, take only a few stalks the second year, third years the charm! harvest as normal from Spring onwards.
-Never cut Rhubarb stalks, to harvest, pull and twist the stems off the plant, this way stimulates new growth.
+For strong growth, don’t harvest Rhubarb the first year, take only a few stalks the second year, third years the charm – Harvest as required from Spring onwards.